-Livestock Excreta: Research found elevated chloride in seepage from earthen-lined manure storage and high chloride levels in groundwater downgradient of manure storage,6 but there is little research investigating effects of livestock feedlots or manure application practices on chloride levels in water.
+Livestock Excreta: Research found elevated chloride in seepage from earthen-lined manure storage and high chloride levels in groundwater downgradient of manure storage6, but there is little research investigating effects of livestock feedlots or manure application practices on chloride levels in water.

 Household water softening: More than 70% of the drinking water used in the Twin Cities comes from groundwater7 and many groundwater users soften their water with chloride salts.
-The chloride waste from the water softening process enters surface and groundwater through wastewater treatment plants or residential subsurface sewage treatment systems.8
+The chloride waste from the water softening process has the potential to enter surface and groundwater through wastewater treatment plants or residential subsurface sewage treatment systems.8